An Easier, more comfortable

 Reliable supplier, comparable pricing1

-- Medical grade quality (including gamma-ray sterilization); polycarbonate handle with flocked nylon tips
+- Medical grade quality; polycarbonate handle with flocked nylon tips

 - FDA registered (Class I)

-- Suitable for individuals 16 years or older; pediatric size available in near future
+- Suitable for individuals 16 years or older; paediatric size available in near future

 - Further resources such as technical specifications and datasheets to support the procurement process within your hospital, health service or organization are available upon request or can be downloaded here.